LispCookbook/cl-cookbook/debugging.md

 You entered this new world of Lisp and now wonder: how can we debug what's going on ?
 How is it more interactive than in other platforms ?
-What does bring the interactive debugger appart from stacktraces ?
+What does bring the interactive debugger apart from stacktraces ?

 ## Print debugging